projectmesa/mesa/examples/Schelling/README.md

 # Schelling Segregation Model
 =========================================
+A simple implementation of a Schelling segregation model.

+To run this model in the browser:
+    `$ python run.py`

+To review the analysis in jupyter notebook:
+    `$ jupyter notebook`

 TODO -- update text

-A simple implementation of a Schelling segregation model.

 This version demonstrates the ASCII renderer.
 To use, run this code from the command line, e.g.